EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 The appearance of an application can be considered as a composition of its visual components, which are in fact DOM elements with its own structure.
 Function which produces specific component or modifies it is called *Renderer* and is in fact the minimal entity in terms of Echo component visual design.

-## Creating a JavaScript closure for the components
+## Creating a JavaScript closure for the components and jQuery plugins

 Any Echo JS SDK component should be placed to a separate JS closure to provide a unique namespace for the component and avoid code intersection.

-	@example
 	(function(jQuery) {
 	"use strict";

 	var $ = jQuery;

-	// component code goes here
+	// component or jQuery plugin code goes here

 	})(Echo.jQuery);

 Due to the fact that Echo JS SDK uses a separate jQuery instance (available as Echo.jQuery), we pass the Echo.jQuery reference as the anonymous function argument and accept is as jQuery variable.
 In addition to that we add the $ variable and link it to the same jQuery reference.
 So inside the JS closure both "jQuery" and "$" vars are available, like on a regular page with the jQuery lib included.

-Also we add the directive to switch the JS code execution to the strict mode ("user strict").
+Also we add the directive to switch the JS code execution to the strict mode (*"use strict"*).
 It helps to avoid the mistakes (such as using the global vars in inappropriate places, etc) while developing the code + the code which works in the strict mode will be minified without any issues.

 ## Rendering engine